huiylu/tic-invaders/README.md

 ![](./img/Wireframe.PNG)

 # MVP Goals
-- [ ] Have aliens move side to side
+- [X] Have aliens move side to side
-- [ ] Establish Bounds
+- [-] Establish Bounds
-- [ ] Have aliens move down a bit upon touching a side
+- [X] Have aliens move down a bit upon touching a side
-- [ ] Make Player Ship
+- [X] Make Player Ship
-- [ ] Make Player able to move side to side
+- [X] Make Player able to move side to side
-- [ ] Make player able to shoot
+- [X] Make player able to shoot
 - [ ] Establish collision detection for the shot and alien

 # Stretch Goals